msavin/MeteorCandy-meteor-admin-dashboard-devtool/README.md

 ## Compared to yogiben:meteor-admin, gterrono:houston and related forks

-**Meteor Candy is an up-to-date and constantly updated solution.** First, it uses carefully scoped code and dynamic imports to ensure that no burden is added to your client or server.
-Second, it only uses methods to retrieve data, and does so in a scalable and high performance way.
+**Meteor Candy is an up-to-date and constantly updated solution.**  First, it uses carefully scoped code and dynamic imports to ensure no burden is added to your client or server.
+Second, it uses methods to retrieve data in a scalable and performant way.
 Finally, it's all about your configuration, rather than trying to guess its way through plug and play.

 ## Premium Support